rpeszek/my-blogs/posts/2021-12-24-ts-types-part2.md

 const p: Person | null = sassyNull
 ```

-A bottom that is not empty will cause language to be unsound.
+A bottom that is not empty will cause the language to be unsound.
 Allowing all values in a bottom type, I would call it insane.
 However, using an _any_ type similar to TS's seems to be a common practice in gradually typed languages (e.g. Python does it too).
 Using `any` is like saying "hey, TS, please suspend type checking, I know what I am doing".
 This is the antithesis of type safety, but what else can TS do and maintain JS compatibility?